eduvpn/documentation/DEVELOPMENT_PRACTICES.md

 [PhpStorm](https://www.jetbrains.com/phpstorm/), but it is too heavy for my taste and does a lot of stuff I do not want it to do.
-Recently I quickly evaluated [Visual Studio Code](https://code.visualstudio.com/) which doesn't seem that bad, but I quickly forgot it and turned back to my favorite editors.
+Recently I quickly evaluated [Visual Studio Code](https://code.visualstudio.com/) which doesn't seem that bad, but I quickly forgot it and turned back to my favorite editor.
 I use [gedit](https://wiki.gnome.org/Apps/Gedit) which is a simple editor for [GNOME](https://www.gnome.org/).
 The following is a list of tools I regularly use for development: